-This article has received 41 edits.
-The last edit was made on January 26th, 2023
+This report has received 41 updates.
+The last was made on January 26th, 2023

 – Updated revenue figures for all featured Patreon earners